 - Integrated development of humanity without discrimination of caste, religion, or sect.
 Creation of village institutions ensuring adequate representation of all sections of the community, including women, the elderly, and marginalized castes.

-- Incorporation of better health behaviours and association of these behaviours with the overall development of rural society.
+- Incorporation of better health behaviours and association of these with the overall development of rural society.

 - Sustainable development of natural resources to increase productivity and income.